 Once people download your app, you need to keep them coming back for more.
 Push notifications, regular updates, and offering perks are three things that work.
 For example, AppMakr named Starbucks’ marketing campaign one of the most successful app campaigns of all time because their clever use of promotions (digital coupons, personalized rewards, etc.) keep users coming back regularly.

-Knowing how to create and market a successful app is a valuable skill, taught by schools such as Philadelphia University, which offers an online Innovation MBA that prepares students for the modern business world.
+Knowing how to create and market a successful app is a valuable skill.
 With over one million apps on the market, specialized knowledge is the key to creating an app that stands out.
 While app creation is the norm for big business, soon it will become commonplace for small businesses too.